biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

 ## Background

-Last year, when I decided to begin my career in programming, I took some Computer Science courses including C++ in college.
+When I decided to begin my career in programming, I took some Computer Science courses including C++ in college.
 I found that it was very easy to forget what I learned through traditional lectures in classroom.
 Following the advice of a programmer friend, I shifted to Coursera and Udacity, and also explored some other online platforms on the market.

 Why choose Coursera and Udacity to compare with?
 Certainly, there are so many other MOOCs available online, such as Edx, Coursera, Udemy, Udacity, etc. Basically, they can be characterized in two types: academic and industrial.
 For example, most courses on Edx and Coursera are instructed by college faculties.
 Differently, experienced developers are more commonly to be instructors on Udemy and Udacity.
 Even though Microsoft began to offer coourses on Edx and theoratical computer science introduction courses are published on Udacity, the diversity trend did not change the genes on both sides.
 Therefore, I simply choose Coursera and Udacity as two categorial representitives here in order to compare their pros and cons for beginners who are confused as I was when facing the similar dilemma.